andreacardino/Hyperarmour/MonteCarloHyperarmour.md

- Every player character attack and every enemy attack is represented as a node in a directed acyclic graph (DAG).\n The edge from node n to node n' is a boolean, a truth value, indicating whether it is true that n < n' or not.\n Let C be the set of nodes representing character attacks, E the set of nodes representing enemy attacks.\n Then, the stopping condition for a Monte Carlo simulation can be formalised as: ∀c ∈ C, ∀e ∈ E: c < e ∨ e < c.\n
+ Every player character attack and every enemy attack is represented as a node in a directed acyclic graph (DAG).

+ The edge from node n to node n' is a boolean, a truth value, indicating whether it is true that n < n' or not.\n Let C be the set of nodes representing character attacks, E the set of nodes representing enemy attacks.\n Then, the stopping condition for a Monte Carlo simulation can be formalised as: ∀c ∈ C, ∀e ∈ E: c < e ∨ e < c.\n